af83/ucengine-docs/introduction.md

 ## Technology agnostic

 You can build your applications with your preferred language.
 We currently support Erlang, Ruby and javascript.
-See [[javascript|ucejs]] and [[ruby|ruby_install]] api.
+See the [[javascript|ucejs]] and [[ruby|ruby_install]] API.

 ## Brick

-A brick is a daemon that speak HTTP with U.C.Engine.
+A brick is a daemon that speaks HTTP with U.C.Engine.
 It's the easiest way to integrate existing applications with U.C.Engine.
-See [[ReST API|api]].
+See [[ReST API|API]].

 ## Event